jackyhuynh/MyCeePlusPlusKB/README.md

 ## C++ Development Environment Setup

-I use C++ for programming.
+I use C++ for seasonal programming projects.

-- C++ IDLE: any IDLE as your convenience, I am using Visual Studio Code but there is many out there.
+- C++ IDLE: any IDLE for your convenience, I am using Visual Studio Code and CLion, but many are out there.
     - My setup is:
         - Hardware: Mac OS X 16 GB, M3 Pro
         - Visual Studio Code